jenkins-infra/docker-openvpn/README.md

 ```

 * Sign the certificate request: `./easyvpn sign <CN_to_sign>`
-* Commit and push on the current PR with `git add . && git commit -s -m "Sign CRL of <requester name>" && git push`
+* A git commit is automatically created on the local branch
+* Push the approval commit on the current pull request with `git push` (the remote and local branch name are configured by the `gh` command line)
 * Approve and merge the Pull Request to the `main` branch with the signed CRL
 * Once merged, a new tag should be created automatically with automatic publishing of the image
 * The Docker image tag should be automatically updated in the next 24h in the [puppet](https://github.com/jenkins-infra/jenkins-infra/blob/production/dist/profile/manifests/openvpn.pp) configuration.